'Shape Of Water,' 'Dunkirk' And 'Three Billboards' Lead Oscar Nominations

 Sound editing

-Star Wars: The Last Jedi
+Matthew Wood and Ren Klyce (Star Wars: The Last Jedi)

 Costume design

-Beauty And The Beast
+Jacqueline Durran (Beauty And The Beast)

 Cinematography